 Saving Money on The Juicy Lucy – Ultimate Cheese Stuffed Burger:

 Check out Aldi when they often have their ground beef on sale ($2.89 a pound – don’t use the chub packs; they have beautiful ground beef in the refrigerator section) and don’t forget to pick up your “fancy” cheese there.
 It’s always a bit hit and miss, but they have some great prices.
 I do like to shop elsewhere for my buns – in many stores, the bakery versions are less than the prepackaged ones that you’ll find hanging out with the bread.

 The Method in Photos:

-Since it’s Memorial Day weekend and we’re facing rain, I’m going to be making burgers indoors – and no-one is going to miss the cook out when I serve this regional specialty!
-They’s so good, I’m going to take them to Fiesta Friday number 69, a weekly blogging extravaganza put on by Angie of the Novice Gardener.
-The cohosts this week are Juju of Cooking with Aunt Juju and Amanda from the Chunky Chef.
+Since it’s Memorial Day weekend and we’re facing rain, I’m going to be making Juicy Lucy – Ultimate Cheese Stuffed Burger indoors.
+No one is going to miss the cookout when I serve this regional specialty!
+I’ll be sharing this post at Fiesta Friday number 69, a weekly blogging extravaganza put on by Angie of the Novice Gardener.
+The cohosts this week are Juju of Cooking with Aunt Juju and Amanda from The Chunky Chef.
 Make sure to stop by their blogs and visit!